Bedfordshire: Roads

 To these was added in 1959 the M1 motorway, running from London to Leeds.
 Running from junctions 10 to 13 in Bedfordshire, there are two junctions serving Luton (at the southern end), with another one serving Bedford and Milton Keynes (at the northern end).
-Between these lies two other junctions in the county, with one connecting to the A5 and serving Dunstable, and the other serving the town of Flitwick.
-There is also one motorway service station in the county: Toddington Services.
+Between these lie two other junctions in the county; one connecting to the A5 and serving Dunstable, and the other serving the town of Flitwick.
+There is one motorway service station in the county: Toddington Services.

 Former trunk roads, now local roads managed by the local highway authorities, include the A428 (Cambridge-Coventry) running east–west through Bedford Borough, and the A6 from Luton to Carlisle.

 Railways

-Three of England's main lines pass through Bedfordshire:
+Three of England's main lines pass through Bedfordshire.